siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 u_{\mathrm{raw,peak}} = 4u.
 $$

-So BS2 is the inverse of BS1 at the channel-count level:
+So the compression step is not the same spatial picture as the split step:

 $$
-2u \longrightarrow u+u \longrightarrow 4u,
+2u \longrightarrow u+u
+\qquad\text{at BS1,}
 $$

+$$
+u+u \longrightarrow \text{one recovered output-channel flux}
+\qquad\text{at recombination.}
+$$

-where the first step is decompression into two arm channels and the second step is coherent recompression into the raw bright overlap.
+The first map sends one bright incident beam into two bright arm channels.
+The second map does not produce two bright outputs of the same kind.
+Instead, the returned arm flux is recovered as one coherent output-channel flux, and the raw bright overlap reaches

+$$
+u_{\mathrm{raw,peak}}=4u.
+$$

+The two interfaces are therefore not symmetric as spatial decompositions:
+BS1 yields two bright arm beams, whereas recombination yields one coherent recovered output flux spatially distributed across the complementary
+$\sin^2/\cos^2$ output arms.

 The contradiction is not with energy conservation, which is assumed throughout.
 It is with forcing the isolated bright branch to keep the unchanged